 The most common login method is username and password.
-In the Curity Identity Server this is done by setting up a username and password authenticator called
+The Curity Identity Server provides an authenticator called

-html-form.
-It uses a credential manager to verify the credentials, which in turn uses a data-source.
-It can also be configured with an account manager to allow for user self-signup.
+html-form that is suitable for setting up a login with username and password.
+It uses a Credential Manager to verify the credentials, which in turn uses a data source.
+It can also be configured with an Account Manager to allow for user self-signup.

-In this tutorial we use the credential manager and account manager that were created in the First Configuration Tutorial.
+This tutorial makes use of the Credential Manager and Account Manager that were created as part of the First Configuration Tutorial.

 Click New Authenticator on the authenticator page, and type the name